Perry5596/skyblock-mining-routes/README.md

 2. Type the command "/cw ordered load"

 The waypoint's of the mining route will now be ready for you to set up.

+To unload the waypoints when you are not mining, you can run the following command: "/cw ordered unload"